TheFisola/node-aws-s3-example/README.md

 # node-aws-s3-example

-An example of image upload using aws s3
+A project that shows how to upload images using AWS S3 cloud storage